nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.3.
 Formatting and Notation

-In case you are wondering why certain texts are styled differently, here are the meaning behind:
+In case you are wondering why certain texts are styled differently, here are the meaning behind them:

 1. Words in big size, numbered and in purple color are section titles and subtitles.
 2. **Words in bold** are phrases that we want you to read.